What to do if you see a sick, injured or dead koala.

 - Do not try to feed the Koala or give it anything to drink.

-- Get the koala to a vet, carer or wildlife authority as soon as possible.
+- Contact a wildlife carer as soon as possible.

 What if I find a dead Koala?